adam-hanna/goal-seek/README.md

 ## Errors

-This library will throw one of two errors: `IsNanError` or `FailedToConvergeError`.
+This library will throw one of three errors:  `InvalidInputsError`, `IsNanError` or `FailedToConvergeError`.

+### InvalidInputsError

+One of `percentTolerance` or `customToleranceFn` is required`.
+If one is not supplied, the `InvalidInputsError` is thrown.
+If both are supplied, `percentTolerance` is used.

 ### IsNanError